Aggieville: Riots

 The Aggieville riots occurred in 1984 and 1986 following football games between rivals Kansas State University and the University of Kansas.
 They were some of the earliest collegiate sports-related riots in the United States.

 On October 13, 1984, Kansas State defeated KU 24-7 in football.
 That evening, Kansas State students and townspeople gathered to celebrate the victory in Aggieville.
 An estimated 6,000 to 8,000 people jammed the main street outside the bars.
 As night fell, the revelers turned violent, smashing windows and signs, overturning a car, and uprooting street signs.
 Police who attempted to intervene were chased by students who hurled obscenities and bottles at them.
 Five police officers were cornered for a time and pelted with rocks and bottles.
 The Kansas Highway Patrol called Governor John W. Carlin's office to request that he declare a state of emergency and send Kansas National Guard troops, but this was ultimately not done.
 Ten people were injured, including six police officers.
 Twenty-four arrests were made.

 Two years later, after a number of precautions, another riot spawned after Kansas State again defeated KU 29-12 on October 18, 1986.
 Students wearing T-shirts that said "Riotville" and "Riot II" mingled with 4,000 to 6,000 people who again filled the main street outside the bars and turned violent at night.
 Almost every building in Aggieville had its windows smashed, people climbed to the tops of several buildings, and a 1968 Volkswagen Beetle was rolled over and torched.
 Eighteen arrests were made.
 Although the property damage was greater in 1986, injuries were limited.

 In 1987, Manhattan was again the site of the KSU-KU football game, but this time the town completely cordoned off Aggieville and brought in police officers from all over the state of Kansas to control entry points and patrol the streets inside.
+The game ended in a 17-17 tie (the "Toilet Bowl"), leaving fans of both teams in no mood to celebrate.